-In one patient ischemic stroke occurred 7 days post ablation and immediately post-cardioversion despite an INR of 4.1.
-A CT and MRI of the brain was performed showing a small ischemic lesion.
+resonance imaging of the brain was performed showing a small ischemic lesion.
 After the patient had been switched from warfarin to dabigatran, symptoms (leg weakness) completely resolved.

-The second 72-year-old, female patient with a history of hypertension, carotid American Heart Association. atherosclerosis and prior hemiparesis stroke developed hemiparesis approximately 5 hours after an uneventful procedure and imaging revealed a lacunar stroke.
-After neurological rehabilitation symptoms regressed to a minimal degree (weakness of left leg).
+The second 72-year-old female patient with a history of hypertension, carotid atherosclerosis, and prior hemiparesis stroke developed hemiparesis ≈5 hours after an uneventful procedure and imaging revealed a lacunar stroke.
+After neurological rehabilitation, symptoms regressed to a minimal degree (weakness of left leg).

-The above-mentioned pericardial tamponade developed 8 days after the ablation procedure and 380ml of serous fluid were removed from the pericardial space after subxiphoid puncture.
-Subsequently, pericarditis was diagnosed and the patient recovered completely.
+The above-mentioned pericardial tamponade developed 8 days after the ablation procedure, and 380 mL of serous fluid were removed from the pericardial space after subxiphoid puncture.
+Subsequently, pericarditis was diagnosed, and the patient recovered completely.

 One patient underwent surgery and vascular repair for a large left groin hematoma, the other was treated by thrombin injection for a pseudoaneurysm.
-It is important to note that the HL sheath and catheter had been introduced into the right groin.
+It is important to note that the HeartLight sheath and catheter had been introduced into the right groin.

-Chronic effectiveness
+Chronic Effectiveness

-Of 60 patients undergoing X3 ablation 57 were evaluable for the primary chronic effectiveness endpoint.
+Of 60 patients undergoing X3 ablation 57 were evaluable for the primary chronic effectiveness end point.
 The remaining 3 patients withdrew consent before completion of the 6-month follow-up.
-In the control group 170 patients were analyzable.
-At the 6-month and 12-month follow-up,

-51/57 (89.5%) and 41/57 (71.9%) patients were free of AF in the X3 study group, respectively.
-This compared favorably with the rates reported for HL (75.0% at 6 months and 61.1% at 12 months; Figure 3).
-Of note, chronic effectiveness was 61.7% in the irrigated RF group of the HL IDE study.
+In the control group, 170 patients were analyzable.
+At the 6-month and 12-month follow-up, 51/57 (89.5%) and 41/57 (71.9%) patients were free of AF in the X3 study group, respectively.
+This compared favorably with the rates reported for Heart-Light (75.0% at 6 months and 61.1% at 12 months; Figure 3).
+Of note, chronic effectiveness was 61.7% in the irrigated RF group of the HeartLight IDE study.

-In the X3 study group 4/60 (6.7%) patients underwent a repeat procedure as opposed to 25/170 (14.7%) in the HL historic control and 22/172 (12.8%) in the RF arm of the HL IDE study.
+In the X3 study group, 4/60 (6.7%) patients underwent a repeat procedure as opposed to 25/170 (14.7%) in the HeartLight historic control and 22/172 (12.8%) in the RF arm of the HeartLight IDE study.

-Of the 12 patients who were deemed effectiveness failures for the primary endpoint, 3 did not have all PVs acutely isolated, 7 patients had symptomatic AF recurrences, 1 patient had symptomatic AT recurrence, 1 patient had a repeat ablation and 4 patients were still on American antiarrhythmic drug treatment.
+Of the 12 patients who were deemed effectiveness failures for the primary end point, 3 did not have all PVs acutely isolated, 7 patients had symptomatic AF recurrences, 1 patient had symptomatic atrial tachycardia recurrence, 1 patient had a repeat ablation, and 4 patients were still on antiarrhythmic drug treatment.